GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

  > **Notes**:
  >- When your request is approved, you'll receive separate emails for TechPass account and SEED provisioning.
  >- The email from TechPass will have a unique TechPass username.
  >- The initial password for your TechPass account is texted to your mobile phone.
-If you have lost this password, please create a [support request](https://form.gov.sg/#!/5f69797d0666cb0011cc59da).
+If you have lost or forgotten your initial password, please create a [support request](https://form.gov.sg/#!/5f69797d0666cb0011cc59da).
  >- If you've started the TechPass onboarding process, it is important to complete it within the same session.

 </details>